 Unless the context requires otherwise, references to "our," "we," "us," the "Partnership" and "Enterprise" as used in this prospectus supplement and the accompanying prospectus refer to Enterprise Products Partners L.P. and its consolidated subsidiaries and investments in unconsolidated affiliates.
-References to "EPO" are intended to mean the consolidated business and operations of our primary operating subsidiary, Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.) and its consolidated subsidiaries and investments in unconsolidated affiliates.
+References to "EPO" refer to the consolidated business and operations of our primary operating subsidiary, Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.) and its consolidated subsidiaries and investments in unconsolidated affiliates.